drj11/forth-pyconuk2017/script.md

 As is traditional, this implementation puts that machine code in the Data Field of the word.
 Otherwise the Data Field of primitives is unused.

+## 110 layers

+The current implementation consists of an assembly file, and a Forth file.
+These are combined into
+a single Linux binary by NASM and the linker tools.

+Some of the code is in assembly language.

+Some of the code is in a compiled threaded form.

+Some of the code is in Forth.

+Let's have a look now at 64th.asm

+PLUS: there is some noise at the top, which is part of the Forth dictionary that enables Forth to translate names into execution tokens.
+In assembly the execution tokens are these labels on the left.
+PLUS in this case.
+This is pretty typical for a Forth word implemented in assembly.
+It begins by copying data from the stack, to the the CPU registers, performs the add, then adjusts the stack, which is now smaller because we removed two items and pushed one, then writes the result back to the stack.
+Almost all of these Forth primitives end with a jump to next.

+Threaded Code is the compiled form of Forth code.
+Ideally in would be written in Forth, but until we implement the Forth interpreter, we can't write them in Forth.
+There is nothing to interpret them.
+So any words used in the implementation of the interpreter have to be either in Assembly or already compiled into threaded code.

+greaterthan is a good example.
+A is greater than B is equivalent to saying
+B is less then A.
+lessthan is already defined, in Assembler as it happens, so we can define greaterthan in terms of lessthan.
+This has a really simple definition in Forth, but because the implementation of the interpreter needs it, we have to write it in Threaded Code.

+How do threaded words get executed?
+Let's look at next, stdexe, and EXIT

+Forth in Forth

+open rc.4
+The definition of `2drop` is fairly typical.
+`2drop` drops the top two items on the stack, so we can have a simple implementation that calls DROP twice.
+This definition is completely portable and will work on any compliant Forth system.

+The next word to be defined, is bit of strange one.
+It is backslash, and it is a word that implements comments.
+This scans the input until it finds a linefeed character, then throws away, using 2DROP, that part of the input.
+That what comments in source code are: the bits that the computer throws away.
+The 10 here, is the numeric code for a linefeed character.
+This is the ASCII code for linefeed, which is the line ending character on Unix.
+So this definition in Forth is only useful on Unix systems.
+A different definition would be required for Windows.